NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UKCoreVersionHistory/Home/STU3-Sequence/Index.page.md

 <li>Swap Examples to Simplifier templating</li>
 <li>Swap ValueSets to Simplifier templating</li>
 <li>Swap Extensions to Simplifier templating</li>
+<li>Altered Profiles sub menu from hover to click to show</li>
+<li>Added Detailed view to Profile tabs</li>
+<li>Added Feedback to Profile tabs, which links to the relevant Simplifier issues page to raise an issue for the profile</li>
+<li>Added "View UK Core guidance" link in pinnable panel, for elements where additional guidance is detailed on a page</li>
+<li>Added clickable element headers, that show / hide the relevant element details from the Detailed view</li>
+<li>Clicking an element in the left hand navigation list automatically displays the detailed view as per the above item</li>
 </ul>
 <b>C&TA Sprint 7 Assets:</b><br>
 <ul>